wlperry/umd_biostats/ecostats_lectures/lecture_18/18_01_lecture_powerpoint.docx.md

 -   **When to use which:**
     -   **PERMANOVA:**
         -   More powerful for detecting differences

         -   Better for complex experimental designs

         -   Can handle interactions and covariates

         -   Preferred for most applications
     -   **ANOSIM:**
         -   More robust to outliers
         -   Simpler interpretation
         -   Good for initial exploratory analysis
         -   Useful when distributions are very non-normal

 # PERMANOVA vs ANOSIM

-- **What's the Difference?**
+-   **What's the Difference?
+Three Scenarios**
 -   Both methods test whether groups differ, but they ask **different questions**:
     -   **PERMANOVA asks:** *Do the group centroids differ in location?*
-    - Uses actual squared distances
-    - Partitions variance like ANOVA
+        -   Uses actual squared distances and partitions variance like ANOVA
     -   **ANOSIM asks:** *Are within-group dissimilarities smaller than between-group?*
-    - Uses ranked distances
+        -   Uses ranked distances to compares rank distributions
-    - Compares rank distributions
-- Three Critical Scenarios

-::: {.panel}
+::: panel

 ::: {.cell}
 ::: {.cell-output-display}